Gpzim98/django-heroku/README.md

 ## Heroku install config plugin
 * heroku plugins:install heroku-config

-### Sending configs from .env to Heroku ( You have to be inside tha folther where .env files is)
+### Sending configs from .env to Heroku ( You have to be inside tha folder where .env files is)
 * heroku plugins:install heroku-config
 * heroku config:push -a